yohannrub/jquery.timed-slideshow/README.md

 ## Usage

-Put your list of slides inside a parent block element, and apply it the CSS class 'slideshow-slides' (by default, see *Options*).
+Create a top-level block element, then put the list of slides, and optionally *prev* / *next* buttons and pagination elements, inside it (no matter at which sub-level).
-You can also add *prev* / *next* buttons and pagination elements by putting them inside the parent block element, and applying them specific CSS classes (see *Options*).
+Apply specific CSS classes to these elements (see *Options*).

 Example:

 ```html